Protocols for Creating Anyons and Defects via Gauging

 We can create point defects by acting with a finite segment of this string operator.
-Starting from the toric code, however, we naively only have access to the edges, while Eq. \ref{eq:defect-circuit} also acts on vertices.
-Our second key observation is that we can access vertices by simply \emph{ungauging} the toric code along a line.
-We can interpret this as higher-gauging a 1-form symmetry \cite{Roumpedakis_2023}; along the line, the 1-form symmetry looks like a global symmetry, making $\mathsf{KW}_{\mathbb{Z}_3}^{\text{1D}}$ a valid duality and allowing simultaneous access to vertex and edge degrees of freedom.
+Starting from the toric code, however, we naively only have access to the edges, while Eq.~\eqref{eq:defect-circuit} requires we use vertices as control qutrits.
+Our second key observation is that we can access the necessary vertices by simply \emph{ungauging} the toric code along a line.
+We can interpret this as gauging a 1-form symmetry \cite{Roumpedakis_2023, Note10}: along the line, the 1-form symmetry looks like a 0-form symmetry of a 1D system.
+This means we can use $\mathsf{KW}_{\mathbb{Z}_3}^{\text{1D}}$ to gauge it, allowing simultaneous access to vertex and edge degrees of freedom.

-To give a simple example of the 1D gauging map, consider the 1D Ising model.
-The paramagnetic ground state $\ket{\Omega}$ is defined by $X^{(i)}\ket{\Omega} = \ket{\Omega}$ for all vertices $i$ ($X$ being the $\mathbb{Z}_2$ Pauli), with charged excitations created by $Z^{(i)} Z^{(i+1)}$.
-After gauging, $X^{(i)} \rightarrow X^{(i)} X^{(i+1)}$ and $Z^{(i)} Z^{(i+1)} \rightarrow Z^{(i+1)}$.
-The dual phase is a ferromagnet in the $X$-eigenbasis, with pairs of domain wall excitations created by $Z^{(i+1)}$.
-Depending on whether we implement the gauging map unitarily \cite{Seiberg24a,Chen24} or via measurement \cite{tantivasadakarnLongrangeEntanglementMeasuring2022a}, we can view it as mapping from edges to edges or edges to vertices.
-Both viewpoints are equivalent---see Fig.~\ref{fig:1d-ungauging}b for an illustration.

 We have arrived at a 1D protocol to create charge-conjugation defects: (1) Access the vertices needed to act as controls by applying the 1D gauging map along the desired path.
 (2) Apply $C\mathcal{X}$ between the (ungauged) vertices along the line and the (gauged) edges just outside.
 (3) Undo the 1D gauging, mapping back to edge degrees of freedom everywhere.
-Combining all steps into a single unitary yields Eq. \ref{eq:cc-defect-circuit}.
-Fig.~\ref{fig:1d-ungauging}c shows that this circuit gives exactly the same boundary stabilizers as the bulk charge conjugation membrane (Eq. \ref{eq:bulk-cc}).
-As we are acting on an open line, there will be non-symmetric inputs to the gauging map at the endpoints; the resultant non-local stabilizers store the internal state of the non-Abelian defect pair (see the supplementary for details).
+Combining all steps into a single unitary yields Eq.~\eqref{eq:cc-defect-circuit}.
+Fig.~\ref{fig:1d-ungauging}b shows that this circuit gives exactly the same boundary stabilizers as the bulk charge conjugation membrane (Eq.~\eqref{eq:bulk-cc}).
+As we are acting on an open line, there will be non-symmetric inputs to the gauging map at the endpoints; the resultant non-local stabilizers store the internal state of the non-Abelian defect pair (see \cite{supplemental} for details).

 \emph{$D(S_3)$ quantum double:} The quantum double $D(S_3)$ is obtained by gauging the $\prod \mathcal C$ symmetry of the $\mathbb{Z}_3$ toric code \cite{verresenEfficientlyPreparingSchr2022}---upon gauging, the charge-conjugation defects become deconfined non-Abelian anyons.
 We immediately arrive at ribbon operators for these anyons by sandwiching the defect circuit with $\mathsf{KW}^{\text{1D}}_{\mathbb{Z}_2}$.
 Other anyons in $D(S_3)$ originate from anyons of the $\mathbb{Z}_3$ toric code itself and so are created by gauging-map decorated Abelian strings (see Table \ref{tab:summary}).